pubkey/rxdb/docs-src/replication.md

 ## The replication cycle

 The replication works in cycles.
 A cycle is triggered when:
-  - Automatically on local writes
+  - Automatically on writes to non-[local](./rx-local-document.md) documents.
-  - When `liveInterval` is reached from the last cycle run.
+  - When `liveInterval` is reached from the time of last `run()` cycle.
   - The `run()` method is called manually.

 A cycle performs these steps in the same order:

-1. Get a batch of local unreplicated changes and call the `push handler` with it to send it to the remote.
+1. Get a batch of unreplicated document writes and call the `push handler` with them to send them to the remote instance.
 2. Repeat step `1` until there are no more local unreplicated changes.
 3. Get the `latestPullDocument` from the local database.
-4. Call the `pull handler` with `latestPullDocument` to fetch a batch from remote unreplicated changes.
+4. Call the `pull handler` with `latestPullDocument` to fetch a batch from remote unreplicated document writes.
 5. Update `latestPullDocument` with the newest latest document from the remote.
 6. Repeat step `3+4+5` until the pull handler returns `hasMoreDocuments: false`.

+## Error handling

+When sending a document to the remote fails for any reason, RxDB will send it again in a later point in time.
+This happens for **all** errors.
+The document write could have already reached the remote instance and be processed, while only the answering fails.
+The remote instance must be designed to handle this properly and to not crash on duplicate data transmissions.
+Depending on your use case, it might be ok to just write the duplicate document data again.
+But for a more resilent error handling you could compare the last write timestamps or add a unique write id field to the document.
+This field can then be used to detect duplicates and ignore re-send data.

+## Conflict resolution

+Imagine two of your users modify the same JSON document, while both are offline.
+After they go online again, their clients replicate the modified document to the server.
+Now you have two conflicting versions of the same document, and you need a way to determine how the correct new version of that document should look like.
+This process is called **conflict resolution**.
+RxDB relies solely on the remote instance to detect and resolve conflicts.
+Each document write is sent to the remote where conflicts can be resolved and the winning document can be sent back to the clients on the next run of the `pull` handler.

 ## replicateRxCollection()